Prabir-Git/Prabir-Git/README.md

 ### 🔥 What I'm up to:
 - 🌱 Deep diving into `Spring Boot`, `Backend Developmen`, and `System Design`
 - 🛠 Building real-world clones to showcase practical skills
-- 🎯 Preparing for full-time backend developer opportunities
+- 🎯 Preparing for full-time backend as well as frontend developer opportunities

 ---